imoseidu/Bayesian-Modeling-of-Neonatal-Mortality/README.md

 ---

 ## Problem Statement
 Neonatal mortality remains a major public health concern, particularly among very low birth-weight infants.
-Clinicians rely on multiple indicators—such as birth weight, platelet count, and respiratory complications—to assess mortality risk.
+Clinicians rely on multiple indicators, such as birth weight, platelet count, and respiratory complications to assess mortality risk.

 However, clinical datasets are often small, heterogeneous, and incomplete, making traditional modeling approaches unstable or overconfident.
 This project explores how **Bayesian modeling** can extract meaningful risk signals while accounting for uncertainty.